US Dollar RTGS System

 Disclosure Framework for US Dollar RTGS System

-The Committee on Payment and Settlement Systems (CPSS) of the Bank for International Settlements and the International Organization of Securities Commissions (IOSCO) have jointly issued a disclosure framework and assessment methodology (http://www.bis.org/publ/cpss106.pdf) for their principles for financial market infrastructures (PFMIs), which is the new international standards for financial market infrastructures (FMIs).
+The Committee on Payments and Market Infrastructures (CPMI) (formerly known as Committee on Payments and Settlement Systems (CPSS)) of the Bank for International Settlements and the International Organization of Securities Commissions (IOSCO) jointly issued a disclosure framework and assessment methodology (http://www.bis.org/publ/cpss106.pdf) for their principles for financial market infrastructures (PFMIs), which is the latest international standards for financial market infrastructures (FMIs).